pavancv/chintana_website_src/README.md

 The generated website is a sub-module of this repo.

+### To clone full repo along with sub-module
+git clone --recurse-submodules <this repo>

 ### Command to run
 #### Local server
 - hugo server -D